GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

   expressions][mdn-regular-expressions] used to count only the words inside the `<article>` element.
 - [InsertAdjacentElement()][mdn-insert-adjacent] used to insert the reading time node after the element.
 - The [Classlist][mdn-classlist] property used to add CSS class names to the element class attribute.
-- [Optional chaining][mdn-optional-chaining] used to access a property in an object that may be undefined or null.
+- [Optional chaining][mdn-optional-chaining] used to access an object property that may be undefined or null.
 - [Nullish coalescing][mdn-nullish-coalescing] returns the `<heading>` if the `<date>` is null or undefined.

 {% endDetails %}